LaganYT/LRCLIB-Frontend/README.md

 # LRCLIB-frontend
-A website to publish lyrics to LRCLib.net
+A TypeScript-based website to publish lyrics to LRCLib.net

 ## Features
 - Search for lyrics dynamically using `/search/{query}`.